Johnny Johnson (RAF officer): Royal Air Force

 Volunteering to join the Royal Air Force in 1940 as a navigator, Johnson was instead selected for pilot training.
-However, due to the difficulties in processing the vast numbers of recruits at the time, he was posted to various establishments around England and it was not until June 1941 that he was finally sent to Florida to begin his pilot training.
+However, due to the difficulties in processing the vast numbers of recruits at the time, he was posted to various establishments around England.
+It was not until June 1941 that he was finally sent to Florida to begin his pilot training.
 As is common practice within the British armed forces, Johnson's surname led to him being nicknamed "Johnny".

 Johnson did not make the required grade during his pilot training and as a consequence he opted to become an air gunner.
 In July 1942, Johnson was posted to No. 97 Squadron RAF at RAF Woodhall Spa where he was initially designated as a spare (reserve) gunner.
 This however gave him the opportunity to fly with numerous crews in the squadron, his first operational sortie being a raid on Gdynia in Poland on 27 August 1942, forming part of the crew under the command of Squadron Leader Elmer Cotton.
 En route to the target, the aircraft suffered an engine failure, forcing the pilot to abort the mission and return to Woodhall Spa.
 The following night, the crew were part of a successful raid on Nuremberg.

 Johnson continued on squadron operations as an air gunner, until the opportunity came along for him to train as a specialist bomb aimer.
 Undergoing a course at RAF Fulbeck in November 1942, he returned to No. 97 Squadron filling the vacancy for a bomb aimer with the crew of Joe McCarthy.
 Initially, Johnson showed reticence in operating with an American skipper, however having met with McCarthy, he changed his mind.

 Johnson's first sortie as part of McCarthy's crew was as part of a raid on Munich on 21 December 1942, conducted in bad weather.
 Attacked by night fighters on their way to and returning from the target, the Avro Lancaster lost all power on one engine and developed problems in another, forcing McCarthy to land at RAF Bottesford.
 Together with this crew, Johnson conducted a further 18 missions with No. 97 Squadron, bringing him to the end of a full operational tour, followed by a leave, after which he spent six months working in a non-combat training role.